-Anaplasmosis is most frequently reported from the upper midwestern and northeastern United States with Vermont, Maine, Rhode Island, Minnesota, Massachusetts, Wisconsin, New Hampshire and New York accounting for nearly 9 in 10 of all reported cases.
+Anaplasmosis is most frequently reported from the upper midwestern and northeastern United States with more than 70% of the cases occurring in five states: Massachusetts, Minnesota, New York, Pennsylvania, and Wisconsin.

 Blacklegged tick territory has expanded in recent years, and cases of anaplasmosis have been reported more recently in Michigan and Virginia.